 Areas of Expertise

-Plant physiological ecology, global change biology, forest ecology and management
+Plant physiological ecology, global change biology, forests, agriculture

 B.S.
 The Ohio State University (2004)

 Ph.D.
 North Carolina State University (2010)

 Postdoctoral Research Scientist, University of Texas at Austin (2010-2012)